-WHY TO VISIT BAHRAIN
+WHY VISIT BAHRAIN

-The Kingdom of Bahrain is an archipelago of the Persian Gulf, located to the east of Saudi Arabia, and consists of some thirty islands, including a main island where the capital Manama is located.
+The Kingdom of Bahrain is an archipelago of the Persian Gulf, located to the east of Saudi Arabia, and consists of some thirty islands, including the main island where the capital Manama is located.
 It has a population of just over 1,300,000.
 Until now this destination was mainly reserved for businessmen, given its natural resources in oil and gas, but the country is gradually opening up to tourism, which is developing rapidly.

 Bahrain has several advantages: the country has a culture dating back several millennia, and its 150 kilometers of beaches allow many activities of relaxation.
 The east coast offers to the traveler the beach of Al-Jazair, the west coast is equipped with new infrastructures and invites to the practice of several water sports.
-On the way to the north of the country, one discovers beautiful landscapes of deserts overhanging the sea, and palm groves where mosques are hidden.
+On the way to the north of the country, one discovers beautiful landscapes of deserts overhanging the sea and palm groves where mosques are hidden.

 On the island of Dal Ar you can go jet-skiing or diving, watch dolphin shows, and less than half an hour from Manama children will enjoy the park of Paradise Lost with its Many water attractions.
 You can also explore the park of Al Arren where fauna and flora will surely exude you.

-Also worth a visit is the capital Manama, which, beside its skyscrapers, is home to the souks district with its multiple odors and colors, as well as the National Museum, divided into 9 areas, each with a specific theme ranging from the history of Country to archeology.
+Also worth a visit is a capital Manama, which, besides its skyscrapers, is home to the souks district with its multiple odors and colors, as well as the National Museum, divided into 9 areas, each with a specific theme ranging from the history of Country to archeology.
 Also to see, the House of the Koran and its very rare manuscripts.
-Not far from Manama, you will discover the site of Qa'lat Bahrain, a UNESCO World Heritage Site, a former Portuguese fort standing on top of a hill.
+Not far from Manama, you will discover the site of Qa’lat Bahrain, a UNESCO World Heritage Site, a former Portuguese fort standing on top of a hill.

 To the north-east of Manama you will admire the Al Fath mosque in the town of Juffair, which is one of the largest in the world, accommodating 7,000 people, with a cupola topped by a gigantic 60-tonne heavy dome, Built in 1987.